 CSE Rule No. Subject Applicable Requirement Compliance Status Applicable Section in Annual Report 9.2.1 Review of Transactions Except for transactions set out in Rule 9.5, all other Related Party Transactions should be reviewed by the Related Party Transactions Review Committee Complied.
 Related Party Transactions Review Committee Report 9.2.2 Composition The Committee shall comprise a combination of Non-Executive Directors and Independent Non-Executive Directors and may also include Executive Directors at the option of the company.
 One Independent Non-Executive Director shall be appointed as Chairman.
 Complied.
 Related Party Transactions Review Committee Report 9.2.3 Related Party Transaction Review Committee of the Parent Company In a Situation where both the parent company and the subsidiary are Listed Entities, the RPTRC of the parent company may be permitted to function as the RPTRC of the Subsidiary.
+However, if the parent company is not a Listed Entity, then RPTRC of the Parent Company is not permitted to act as the RPTRC of the subsidiary.
+The Subsidiary shall have a separate RPTRC.
 Applicable.
-Related Party Transactions Review Committee Report Company However, if the parent company is not a Listed Entity, then RPTRC of the Parent Company is not permitted to act as the RPTRC of the subsidiary.
-The Subsidiary shall have a separate RPTRC.
 Not Applicable.
-9.2.4 Committee Meeting The Committee shall meet at least once a calendar quarter Complied.
-Committee has met on two occasions due to the COVID Pandemic.
-Further two resolutions in writing have been passed which is construed as meetings been held.
-Related Party Transactions Review Committee Report Documen- tation of minutes Minutes of the meetings should be properly documented and communicated to the Boardof Directors Complied.
+Related Party Transactions Review Committee Report 9.2.4 Committee Meeting The Committee shall meet at least once a calendar quarter Complied.
+Committee has met on four occasions.
+Related Party Transactions Review Committee Report Documen- tation of minutes Minutes of the meetings should be properly documented and communicated to the Board of Directors Complied.
 Related Party Transactions Review Committee Report

 CSE Rule No. Subject Applicable Requirement Compliance Status Applicable Section in Annual Report 9.2.5 Access to knowledge and expert advice Directors of the Committee should ensure that they have, or have access to, enough knowledge or expertise to assess all aspects of proposed Related Party Transactions, and where necessary, they should obtain appropriate professional and expert advice from an appropriately qualified person.
 Complied.
 Related Party Transactions Review Committee Report 9.3 Disclosures 9.3.1 Immediate Disclosures (i) The Company shall make an immediate announcement to the exchange of any Non-Recurrent Related Party Transaction with value exceeding 10% of the equity or 5% of the total assets which ever is lower, of the entity as per the latest Audited Financial Statements.
-OR Not Applicable. of the latest transaction if the aggregate value of all Non-Recurrent Related Party Transactions entered into with the same Related Party during the same Financial year amounts to 10% of the equity or 5% of the total assets which is lower, of the entity as per the latest Audited Financial Statements.
+Not Applicable.
+OR of the latest transaction if the aggregate value of all Non-Recurrent Related Party Transactions entered into with the same Related Party during the same Financial year amounts to 10% of the equity or 5% of the total assets which is lower, of the entity as per the latest Audited Financial Statements.
 Not Applicable.
 Listed entity shall disclose subsequent non-recurrent transaction which exceeds 5% of the equity of the entity, entered into with the same Related Party during the financial year.
 Not Applicable.